Staff: The Civic Initiative

 Staff listing for the Civic Initiative.

 Rebecca Howland, M.P.A. has worked with the Civic Initiative since 2010.
 In that time she has been a program leader for the study of the U.S. Institute on American Politics and Political Thought in 2011 and was also the business group's finance assistant in the summer of 2012.
-In her current position, she is involved in a variety of aspects of the programs including financial reporting, budgeting, and personnel management as well as program support and planning.
+Before becoming director she was involved in a variety of aspects of the programs including financial reporting, budgeting, and personnel management as well as program support and planning.

 Ms. Howland received her master's of public administration and her bachelor's of science in business administration in international management and marketing, both from Shippensburg University.